 When it comes to improving the quality of your morning cup of coffee, it’s hard to overstate how important your grinder is to your finished cup of coffee.
-To understand that, we have to think about the overall goal when we are making coffee: to extract as much flavor from the coffee as you can.
+To understand that, we have to think about the overall goal when we are making coffee: to extract as much flavor from your coffee beans as you can.

 Coffee and wine are very similar, in that geography and processing methods affect the flavor of the finished product.
 But unlike wine, coffee depends on the at-home consumer to brew the coffee.
 And that is where most of the coffee’s flavor is usually lost.